-No. 46/2016
+No. 58 /2015

-The Permanent Mission of the Republic of Poland to the United Nations Office and the International Organisations in Vienna presents its compliments to all Delegations and Permanent Missions to the OSCE and to the OSCE Secretariat/Conflict Prevention Centre and in accordance with the FSC Decision 2/09 has the honour to transmit herewith the Poland's response to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the calendar year 2016.
+The Permanent Mission of the Republic of Poland to the United Nations Office and the International Organisations in Vienna presents its compliments to all Delegations and Permanent Missions to the OSCE and to the OSCE Secretariat/Conflict Prevention Centre and in accordance with the FSC Decision 2/09 has the honour to transmit herewith the Poland's response to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security.